ad-lightning/tags-ios-sdk-sample-app/README.md

 1. Download and unzip the SDK framework.
 2. Drag and drop `boltive-ios-sdk.xcframework` into your Xcode project.
-3. Proceed to your target settings.
-Make sure that on `General` tab under `Frameworks, Libraries and Embedded Content` section `boltive-ios-sdk.xcframework` marked as `Embed & Sign`.
+3. Go to your target settings.
+Make sure that on the `General` tab under `Frameworks and Libraries` `boltive-ios-sdk.xcframework` is marked as `Embed & Sign`.

 **Note:** Sample app project in this repo already contains a reference to the SDK in the project root, however you have to manually download and unzip the framework into the project root directory `BoltiveDemo`.

 ## User Guide

+The code snippets below are based on Google Mobile Ads SDK, but would be similar for any other ad network SDK - as all follow a pretty much common patterns.

 ### Banner

-`BoltiveMonitor` object can be instantiated either in a view controller or a view model object context - ideally the one designated as [GADBannerViewDelegate](https://developers.google.com/ad-manager/mobile-ads-sdk/ios/api/reference/Protocols/GADBannerViewDelegate) - so that the lifetime of the `BoltiveMonitor` is tied to the lifetime of the delegate and that of the ad banner context.
+`BoltiveMonitor` object can be instantiated either in a view controller or a view model context - ideally the one designated as [GADBannerViewDelegate](https://developers.google.com/ad-manager/mobile-ads-sdk/ios/api/reference/Protocols/GADBannerViewDelegate) - so that the lifetime of the `BoltiveMonitor` is tied to the lifetime of the delegate and that of the ad banner context.
 Pass `clientId`, `adUnitId`(for GAM, AdMob or AppLovin ad unit) and `adNetwork`(the options are `GoogleAdManager`, `AdMob` and `AppLovinMAX`; default is `GoogleAdManager`) as params.

 ```swift
 let boltiveMonitor = BoltiveMonitor(configuration: BoltiveConfiguration(clientId: "<your client id>", adUnitId: "<your ad unit id>", adNetwork: .GoogleAdManager))